Bombing of Toyohashi

 The bombing of Toyohashi (豊橋空襲, Toyohashi kūshū) was a strategic bombing operation on the night of 19 June 1945 against the city of Toyohashi, Japan.
-The air raid was part of the Allies' aerial campaign against the Home Islands of the Empire of Japan during World War II.
+The air raid was part of the Allies' air raids on Japan during the Pacific War.

 Background

-During World War II, as now, the city of Toyohashi, Aichi was an important hub in the transportation network of central Japan.
+During the Pacific War, as now, the city of Toyohashi, Aichi was an important hub in the transportation network of central Japan.
 Toyohashi Station is located along the Tōkaidō Main Line linking Tokyo and Osaka, and also serves as the origin of the Iida and Atsumi Lines which facilitate access to rural areas of eastern Aichi Prefecture.
 The city had a fairly small industrial base at the time, but it was more important for its port facilities on Mikawa Bay.
 In addition to these strategic civilian targets, Toyohashi hosted a number of military targets, such as a large training area for Imperial Japanese Army recruits located near Aichi University, and the headquarters of several army units, including the 18th Infantry Regiment, the 4th Cavalry Brigade, and the 4th Independent Combat Engineer Regiment.
 Toyohashi also had an airfield that served the 381st Naval Air Group which flew Mitsubishi J2M Raiden interceptors.

-Air Raid
+Air raid

 There were nine air raids on Toyohashi between January and June 1945.
 About 25-30 people were killed in the first eight.
 These early air raids are barely mentioned in relevant historical texts and were probably the result of Allied bombers hitting Toyohashi as an alternate target or a target of opportunity.
 Only the ninth raid, by far the largest, became known as "The Toyohashi Air Raid".
 Starting late on the night of 19 June or after midnight, in the early hours of 20 June 1945, 136 Boeing B-29 Superfortresses conducted a firebombing operation on the city of Toyohashi.
 The air raid lasted for about three hours, and ended a little before dawn.
 The areas primarily affected included a large part of the downtown area between Toyohashi Station and City Hall, large sections of the Azumada and Maebata neighborhoods, and neighborhoods around Azumada Elementary School.

 On the same night as the Toyohashi Air Raid, two other firebombing operations were being conducted elsewhere in Japan.
 One was in neighboring Shizuoka prefecture, and would become known as the Great Shizuoka Air Raid (静岡大空襲 Shizuoka dai-kūshū).
 The other was the Great Fukuoka Air Raid (福岡大空襲 Fukuoka dai-kūshū) on the island of Kyushu.